emily-jean/ml-brains/README.md

 Files:
 1. convertCsvToImg.py: given a path to oa data file (i.e. ./convertCsvToImg.py L6_1_965381.csv),the output is in text PGM (an image format).
 The output path is hardcoded in the file.
 2. src/main/scala - Apache Spark / Scala (model training and prediction)
+3. src/main/java - for accuracy scoring
-3. notebooks/ - Jupyter Notebooks
+4. notebooks/ - Jupyter Notebooks
-4. img-output - image output from notebooks visualization
+5. img-output - image output from notebooks visualization
-5. data - small input data for testing and preprocessing data zip
+6. data - small input data for testing and preprocessing data zip

 ### Result comparison
 To count the difference between 2 files: